-Most business owners – and especially startup entrepreneurs – want their businesses, products, services and employees to be “innovative.”
-But while innovation is one of today’s most desired business traits, many businesses today end up with anti-innovation cultures without ever realizing it.
+Most business owners – and especially startup entrepreneurs – want their businesses, products, services, and employees to be “innovative.”
+But while innovation is one of today’s most desired business traits, many businesses today end up with anti-innovation cultures without even realizing it.

 But it’s important to understand that the mechanisms needed to grow a business are often different from those that simply keep it from falling apart.
-In order to grow and innovate, you have to be willing to explore a little and put up with some uncertainty and ambiguity.
+To grow and innovate, you have to be willing to explore a little and put up with some uncertainty and ambiguity.

-To instill a mindset of innovation at your business, you may need to adopt some different ways of thinking.
+To instill a mindset of innovation in your business, you may need to adopt some different ways of thinking.

 Here are four ways to help create more innovation in your business: